abgutierrez24/Choose-Your-Own-Adventure/README.md

 * Having difficulty merging branches in git
 * Integrating the use of classes

+## User Operation Instructions
+* Open and run main.cpp
+* Enter name when prompted
+* Game relies on inputting 1 or 2.
+* Some unit testing tequires user-input.
+Please tead instructions printed out for unit tests.

 <!-- Add information about your project.
 Such as detailed description, known bugs and user operation instructions.
 This is the file a user will first look at when attempting to run your program. -->